 While all have an accelerometer and gyroscope, only the Sense, Ionic and Fitbit Versa 3 of the Fitbit Versa models has built-in GPS.
 That means the Versa 2 and Lite Edition won't accurately log your location and track your distance on their own - you'll have to connect the Versa 2 devices or Versa Lite Edition to your smartphone to get any location data.

 All models except the Versa Lite Edition have an altimeter, meaning they will offer elevation data.

 The Fitbit Sense and Versa 3 have a six day battery life, while the Ionic and Versa 2 offer five days of use, bettering the Versa Lite Edition by a whole day.

 Features and functions

 - Fitbit OS

-Both offer tracking of activities, but as we said above, the Ionic has that GPS to allow for more accurate distance and speed logging.
+All Fitbit smartwatches offer tracking of activities and plenty of other features like a range of exercise modes, reminders to move, smartphone notifications and sleep tracking, but as we said above, the Sense, Versa 3 and Ionic have built-in GPS to allow for more accurate distance and speed logging.